-The following are some examples of student behavior that violate school policy when they occur at school and/or during school activities.
-This list is not intended to be all-inclusive and does not list actions in order of priority.
+The following are some examples of student behavior that violates school policy when it occurs at school and/or during school activities.
+This list is not intended to be all-inclusive and does not list actions in priority order.
 Students may be disciplined or suspended for any of the following: